hazelcast/hazelcast-reference-manual/src/DDS.md

 Common Features of all Hazelcast Data Structures:

-- If a member goes down, its backup replica (which holds the same data) will dynamically redistribute the data, including the ownership and locks on them, to the remaining live nodes.
+- If a member goes down, its backup replica (which holds the same data) will dynamically redistribute the data, including the ownership and locks on them, to the remaining live members.
 As a result, no data will be lost.
 - There is no single cluster master that can cause single point of failure.
-Every node in the cluster has equal rights and responsibilities.
-No single node is superior.
+Every member in the cluster has equal rights and responsibilities.
+No single member is superior.
 There is no dependency on an external 'server' or 'master'.

 Here is an example of how you can retrieve existing data structure instances (map, queue, set, lock, topic, etc.) and how you can listen for instance events, such as an instance being created or destroyed.